-Gain Adjustement
+Gain Adjustment

 With the dB dial turned all the way clockwise, amplifier sensitivity will be at maximum and it is therefore able to receive the weakest signals.
-If, instead, the signals are very strong, there may be image overlap on the TV screen.
-In this case rotate the dB dial anticlockwise slowly until the image is perfect.
+If, instead, the signals are too strong the images on the TV screen can have some stop or macroblocks.
+In this case rotate the dB dial anti-clockwise slowly until the image is perfect.